 - the applicant's previous registration history, if any;

 - the nature of the applicant’s disciplinary, regulatory and criminal history, including any such matters that are disclosed on the applicant's CRD record and, specifically, any arbitration awards or settlements; and

 - other exams taken by the applicant, such as those for certified financial planner or chartered financial analyst, that may be acceptable substitutes in conjunction with experience and other factors above, for the normal securities industry qualification exam.

 - Requests Based on Educational Achievement

-FINRA will consider waiver requests from individuals who terminate their registrations and enroll in a master’s or law program that substantially emphasizes finance and investments, and then promptly return to a firm after completing their studies.The applicant must return to a member firm promptly after completing the course of study and furnish a copy of the course transcript with the waiver request.
+FINRA will consider waiver requests from applicants who terminate their registrations, enroll in a master’s or law program that substantially emphasizes finance and investments, and then promptly return to a firm after completing their studies.
+Applicants must furnish a copy of their program transcript with the waiver request.

 - Requests Based on Regulatory Experience

 Applicants previously registered with a firm or whose most recent employment has been with a securities regulatory agency may seek a waiver to have their registration reinstated.
 Those with no prior securities registration must have at least five years of regulatory experience for a waiver request to be considered.

 Pursuant to FINRA Rule 1220.01, individuals who are in good standing as representatives with the Financial Conduct Authority (FCA) in the United Kingdom or with a Canadian stock exchange or securities regulator are exempt from the requirement to pass the Securities Industry Essentials (SIE) exam.
 The SIE exemption is based on the following criteria:

 - For Financial Conduct Authority (FCA) – An applicant will be granted an exemption if the applicant is in good standing with the FCA and meets the following requirements: